 I finally got out and found myself in a shopping mall.
 Not just a shopping mall, but I recognized it as one I’d been to in May.
 I didn’t get much, just some soap at Sephora.

 After that I just walked for a bit.
 I didn’t really have a place in mind to go, so I can’t really say I got lost.
-I walked wherever I wanted. and came across this restaurant that advertised “Sunday brunch all week” which sounded good to me, so I went in and ate there.
+I walked wherever I wanted, and came across this restaurant that advertised “Sunday brunch all week” which sounded good to me, so I went in and ate there.
 Do you ever try something new and it takes you a minute to figure out how to eat it so that it tastes good, and then the waitstaff give you strange looks and you know you’re probably doing something wrong but you don’t care?
 No?
 Nevermind.

 While there, some girls with Forever 21 bags came in so I knew there was one nearby.
 When I continued on my walk afterwards, I found it.
 It was one I’d been to before, back in May.
 It was really close to the Louvre Museum.

-It had been really hot and sunny when I left the hostel, so I left my jacket.
-But by the time I arrived in Forever 21, it was starting to rain.
+It had been really hot and sunny when I left the hostel, so I left my jacket, but by the time I arrived in Forever 21, it was starting to rain.
 Because the store was warm and dry, I looked around a bit.
 I’d like to think I only got what I needed, but that’s not exactly true.
 First, I got a shoulder bag with zippers, big enough to carry my laptop and notebook.
 It kind of looks like a bowling bag, but also kind of not???
 Anyway, I really like it and I already cut off the tag so there’s no going back.
 I also got a scarf, which I’m currently wearing.
 It was soft plaid and cheaper than most soft plaid scarves.
 Besides, it was cold out.
 I don’t need to justify myself to you.
-Last, I got a white cropped sweater that says “Stay Wild” which I just got to reward myself for doing exactly that by going on this spontaneous trip.
+Lastly, I got a white cropped sweater that says “Stay Wild” which I just got to reward myself for doing exactly that by going on this spontaneous trip.

 So I found myself close to the Louvre with no plans, and of course I headed over.
 There was another fancy building across from it with an art exhibit, so I took my time, looking at pictures of the pieces that were on the fence outside.
 I sat on a bench between the two buildings for a while, getting rained on and taking pics, then I finally went over to the Louvre.